Ada-Developers-Academy/core-unit-1/fundamentals-recap/math-primer.md

 For example, we might be building an email webapp, and we want to say, "An email can have any number of recipients...
 It can have 1 recipient, 3, 13, or 50 recipients."

-We wouldn't want to say "An email can have infinite recipients," because that just may not be true.
-However, when we want to discuss numbers of things, we may start to use variables as we talk.
+It would be annoying if we always had to say that an email might have 1, 3, 13, etc., recipients.
+Instead, we can use a variable to talk about this unknown number.

 We can imagine a variable _`n`_ as the name of a variable that holds any number.
+Then we could say that the email has _`n`_ recipients.

 We could also use variable names _`x`_, _`y`_, _`tacocat`_, or whatever is most appropriate in the situation, but _`n`_ is a good default.